James C. Miller III: Early years and education

 Miller was born in Atlanta and grew up in Conyers, Georgia.
 He earned a BBA in economics from the University of Georgia in 1964 and a PhD in economics from the University of Virginia in 1969.

 Between 1977 and 1981, Miller was a resident scholar at the Center for the Study of Government Regulation at the American Enterprise Institute.
 From 1978 to 1981, he served as co-director of the center.

 Public service

 Miller was the first administrator of the Office of Information and Regulatory Affairs (April - October 1981) and the executive director of Vice President George H. W. Bush's Presidential Task Force on Regulatory Relief.
 From 1981 to 1985, he chaired the Federal Trade Commission.
+Under his leadership, the agency approved several mergers.
 From October 1985 to October 1988, Miller was director of the United States Office of Management and Budget.

 He is a distinguished fellow at the Center for Study of Public Choice at George Mason University.
 He is also a senior fellow of the Hoover Institution at Stanford University.